The Best Subject Lines For Emails & How To Write Them in 2022

 To be honest, it can take a lot of trial and error and practice to get this right.
 You need to know your audience and create a subject line that resonates with them and that will encourage them to open the message.

 I'll let you into a secret.
 I never write them myself!

-I have a little AI buddy who is programmed to write the best ever marketing copy, and you can even try him out for free!
+I have an email subject generator, my AI buddy Jasper who is programmed to write the best ever marketing copy...including subject lines for your emails and email copy.

-Try Jarvis free for 5 days and generate up to 10,000 words!
+Try Jasper free for 5 days and generate up to 10,000 words!
 That's a lot of amazing email subject lines!

 What is a good call to action in an email?

 There should be a call to action in all of your emails - you need people to do something, and the best way to get them to do it is by adding a link in your email that will lead them directly where you want them to go.